Bareflank/bsl/docs/apis.md

         !!! warning "Note"
             the count does not refer to the number of bytes, but rather the                 total number of elements.

-    ??? summary "deleter"
+    ??? summary "deleter (optional)"
-        an r-value reference to a custom deleter.
-The `#!c++ bsl::dynarray` will move this deleter and use it to delete the pointer when the                     `#!c++ bsl::dynarray` loses scope.
+        an l-value or r-value reference to a custom deleter.
+The `#!c++ bsl::dynarray` will create a copy of this deleter and use it to delete the pointer when the `#!c++ bsl::dynarray` loses scope.

 ??? note "Return"
     Not applicable